somuchtome/SimAC/README.md

 ```

 ## Contacts
-If you have any problems, please open an issue in this repository or send an email to [feifwang24@gmail.com](mailto:feifwang24@gmail.com).
+If you have any problems, please open an issue in this repository or send an email to [wangfeifei@mail.ustc.edu.cn](mailto:wangfeifei@mail.ustc.edu.cn).

 ## Acknowledgement